Ixtenco

 Ixtenco is located in Ixtenco Municipality in the southeast of the Mexican state of Tlaxcala.
 It is a traditional Otomi community, which has conserved its agricultural economic base and various traditions.
 However, it is one of the poorest and least populated of the state's municipalities.
 The town's main landmark is the San Juan Bautista Parish and the municipality contains the remains of colonial era haciendas.
 The municipality lies on an old lava flow from the nearby La Malinche Volcano, which provides its volcanic soil, but because of the destruction of forests and overgrazing, erosion is a significant problem.

+In 2023, Ixtenco was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 The town

 The town of San Juan Ixtenco has a population of over 5,600 inhabitants.
 It is centered on a main plaza, which contains the old well, today covered over with a kiosk-like structure.

 Its main landmark is the San Juan Bautista Parish, originally built in the 17th century, named after the patron saint of John the Baptist.
 Of the original structure, only the side chapel dedicated to Christ, the octagonal cupola and a posterior building survive.
 The rest was rebuilt in the century that followed.
 It has two bell towers, the larger one of gray sandstone, the tallest in Tlaxcala, which contains the state's largest bell, cast in 1906 and donated by María Juana del Carmen de Jesús.
 The main entrance is carved with motifs of seeds and a flower called “chimali.”
 In front of this entrance is an atrium cross of stone from the 17th century.
 The interior is neo classical altars and the main altar is made of carved cypress.
 To the side of the main altar, there is another small chapel which contains a Baroque altarpiece which probably belonged to the old church.

 Opposite the plaza from the church is the city hall (municipal palace) which maintains some of its original construction with most modifications made to the interior, with new walls and modern classroom.
 The outer walls are of 60 cm thick stone.
 The facade is simple and the roof is tile.

 Two other chapels face the plaza, the Santa Cruz Chapel and the Virgin of Guadalupe Chapel.
 The latter was founded by the Franciscans in the 16th century, with construction into the 17th.
 Its main facade is flat and white, with stone walls up to 90 cm thick.